dy/sprae/r&d.md

   + natural way to postpone init of a subtree, eg. waiting for API response
   + standard way to provide `el[_state] = null`

-## [x] Does it make sense to have :ona..onb for any attrs, as :foo..bar?
-What would be the cases? -> yes, but technicality. let's try
+## [x] Does it make sense to have chain :ona..onb for any attrs, as :foo..bar?
+What would be the cases? -> no, can't see a single use case

   - bloats up core a bit
     + shorter code in total
   - looks useless, no clear idea what for